 Specify whether to have a standard output (stdout) stream and where to write the standard output.
 Use "" to not have a stdout stream, "-" to use the stdout stream of the ToolDef interpreter, or otherwise an absolute or relative local file system path of the file to which to write the standard output.
-May contain both \ and / as path separators.
+May contain both $\$ and / as file separators.